Security Policy

 Reporting a Vulnerability

-If you have discovered a security risk within SuiteCRM, we advise that you report it via the GitHub Security Advisories section of the relevant repository.
-This is the most secure and efficient method for our team to track and resolve the issue.
+If you have discovered a security risk within SuiteCRM, please report it via GitHub Security Advisories.
+This is our strongly preferred method as it is the most secure and efficient way for our team to track and resolve vulnerabilities.

-Alternatively, you can email your report to the Security Team at security@suitecrm.com.
+If you are unable to use GitHub, you may email your report to the Security Team at security@suitecrm.com as a last resort.

 Valid Report Criteria